 Anyone can access the EHN Crisis Hotline any time of the day or night.
-The hotline is manned by qualified mental health professionals and backed up by on-call professionals who are available to the public 24/7/365.
-Crisis Hotline Specialists initially provide verbal crisis resolution when they receive a call.
-Crisis Specialists are trained through their education and trainings to assist in verbal de-escalation and link individuals who need help to local mental health resources in the community, such as Emergence Health Network’s Crisis Intake Unit and Extended Observation Unit.
+The hotline is manned by qualified mental health professionals at EHN available to the public 24/7/365 who are trained to assist in verbal de-escalation and link individuals who need help to local mental health resources in the community, such as Emergence Health Network’s Crisis Intake Unit and Extended Observation Unit.

 El Paso residents who are experiencing emotional distress or a severe mental health crisis can receive immediate, face-to-face counseling and crisis intervention at the EHN Extended Observation Unit.
 This Crisis Unit is open 24-hours a day, 7 days a week.
-The staff at the multi-bed facility provides up to 48 hours of observation and stabilization for individuals who need help coping with a situation.
+The staff at the multi-bed facility provides up to 48 hours of observation and stabilization for individuals who needs help coping with life’s many emotional challenges or mental illness diagnosis.
 A psychiatrist is available if immediate medication or psychiatric intervention is needed.

 This unit is also designed to divert individuals from emergency department utilization and jails to a place where they can receive proper mental health care.
 Qualified mental health professionals provide or link individuals to those services best suited to their needs.
 These services may include brief intervention, crisis counseling and support, referral for long-term treatment, and/or referral to the El Paso Psychiatric Center.